Günther Fielmann

+Early life

+Günther Klaus Fielmann was born 17 September 1939, the second child of Dr. Wilhelm and Marie-Louise Fielmann.
+His father was a school principal.
+Initially, Fielmann wanted to become a photographer, but his father insisted and told him to start an apprenticeship as optometrist, which he did in 1956.
+In 1965, he became a diplomed optometrist and optometrist master.

 Career

 1972 the state-approved optometrist opened his first shop in Cuxhaven.
 In 1981 he revolutionised the German spectacle market by offering 90 fashionable frames for the allowance of the statutory health insurance funds (initial tariff).
 Because previously only 6 models were available in exchange for the insurance allowance, Fielmann thus removed the social stigma of having to wear glasses.
 This liberalisation, favourable media coverage ("Robin Hood of spectacle wearers") and aggressive marketing allowed his business to grow rapidly.
 In 1982 a new shop was opened in Kiel offering more than 7,000 frames to choose from.
 In 1994 the Fielmann KG was transformed into Fielmann AG and went public.

 In 2002, Fielmann bought Plön Castle from the state of Schleswig-Holstein and had it renovated extensively.
-Since 2003 he trains his optometrists in the castle.
-From 2005/06 onwards bachelor's and master's degrees in optometry are being offered in cooperation with the University of Applied Sciences Lübeck.
+Since 2003 he trained his optometrists in the castle.
+From 2005–06 onwards bachelor's and master's degrees in optometry are being offered in cooperation with the University of Applied Sciences Lübeck.

 Personal life

-Fielmann has two children with Heike Fielmann from whom he is divorced.
-His son, Marc Fielmann, is said to take over the company one day.
+In 1988, Fielmann married Heike Fielmann (née Eggert; born 1968), who was a little less than thirty years his junior and whom he divorced in 2000.
+He has two children from this marriage;